-The data importer shall only disclose the personal data to a third party on documented instructions from the controller, as communicated to the data importer by the data exporter.
-In addition, the data may only be disclosed to a third party located outside the European Union (3) (in the same country as the data importer or in another third country, hereinafter 'onward transfer') if the third party is or agrees to be bound by these Clauses, under the appropriate Module, or if:
+The data importer shall only disclose the personal data to a third party on documented instructions from the data exporter.
+In addition, the data may only be disclosed to a third party located outside the European Union (2) (in the same country as the data importer or in another third country, hereinafter 'onward transfer') if the third party is or agrees to be bound by these Clauses, under the appropriate Module, or if:

-- (i) the onward transfer is to a country benefitting from an adequacy decision pursuant to Article 45 of Regulation (EU) 2016/679 that covers the onward transfer; - (ii) the third party otherwise ensures appropriate safeguards pursuant to Articles 46 or 47 of Regulation (EU) 2016/679: - (iii) the onward transfer is necessary for the establishment, exercise or defence of legal claims in the context of specific administrative, regulatory or judicial proceedings; or - (iv) the onward transfer is necessary in order to protect the vital interests of the data subject or of another natural person.
+- (i) the onward transfer is to a country benefitting from an adequacy decision pursuant to Article 45 of Regulation (EU) 2016/679 that covers the onward transfer: - (ii) the third party otherwise ensures appropriate safeguards pursuant to Articles 46 or 47 Regulation of (EU) 2016/679 with respect to the processing in question; - (iii) the onward transfer is necessary for the establishment, exercise or defence of legal claims in the context of specific administrative, regulatory or judicial proceedings; or - (iv) the onward transfer is necessary in order to protect the vital interests of the data subject or of another natural person.